aa-ryan/My-Vimrc/README.md

 # vimrc
 I am getting started with vim , for python.
-</br>(edit- It's been a while I have been using vim for not only python but C and C++ also.)
+</br>(edit1 - It's been a while I have been using vim for not only python but C and C++ also.)
-</br> (edit - It's major upgrade now in my vimrc, will be adding a new file coc-setting.json.)
+</br> (edit2  - It's major upgrade now in my vimrc, will be adding a new file coc-setting.json.)
 I started using **[coc.nvim](https://github.com/neoclide/coc.nvim)** and it's really a game changer.

 </br>***Added lot of comments to .vimrc file to make it readable and to understand commands.***